Governance Fuzzing - WIP

 How It Works

-The fork setup must include calls to the vm.roll and vm.warp cheatcodes because echidna does not automatically warp to the timestamp at the block that it’s forking from.
-This works around this by ensuring that echidna only makes calls after the relevant block timestamp from which it’s forking using Dynamic Block Replacement.
+The fork setup must include calls to the vm.roll and vm.warp cheatcodes because Echidna does not automatically warp to the timestamp at the block that it’s forking from.
+This works around this by ensuring that Echidna only makes calls after the relevant block timestamp from which it’s forking using dynamic block replacement.